ATLAS FAQ

 rather just report that a problem has been encountered.
 They go more like:

-Another thing that users do that drives me crazy is to
+Another thing that users do that drives me crazy is to insist that

 Keep in mind that the author of a package probably consideres himself more